 Excess copyright: How restrictive copyright legislation impedes technological innovation

 (The Seventh International Multi-Conference on Computing in the Global Information Technology.
 ICCGI 2012, 2012-06-27)

 This paper explains how copyright laws being promoted by the USA are being used to prevent the development of open educational resources.
 This includes a brief history explaining the origins of copyright law leading ...

-The purpose of this study was to assess the self-efficacy of nursing faculty and students related to their potential use of mobile technology and to ask what are the implications for their teaching and learning in practice ...
+The purpose of this study was to assess the self-efficacy of nursing faculty and students related to their potential use of mobile technology and to ask what implications this technology has for their teaching and learning ...